maflcko/b-c-gui-translations-review/reviews/sl.md

         <extracomment>An options window setting to enable PSBT controls.</extracomment>
         <translation>Omogoči nastavitve DPBT</translation>

 YES
-The abbreviation "PSBT" is not translated correctly; it has been changed to "DPBT," which is incorrect and misleading.
-The correct translation should keep "PSBT" as is because it is a standard acronym in Bitcoin terminology.
-Also, "Enable controls" is better translated as "Omogoči kontrole" or "Omogoči upravljanje," but "nastavitve" means "settings," which slightly changes the meaning.
-"Controls" refers to user interface controls rather than settings.
+The translation is problematic: "DPBT" is not a recognized abbreviation in Slovenian for PSBT (Partially Signed Bitcoin Transaction).
+The standard use is to keep "PSBT" as is, not to translate or localize the acronym.

 Correct translation:
-Omogoči kontrole PSBT
+Omogoči kontrolnike PSBT
 ```

 ```